Skip to main content

 Example skill: DEAR MAN — Describe, Express, Assert, Reinforce, stay Mindful, Appear confident, Negotiate.

-Save $100 when you prepay for a full module.
-Payment reserves your spot — you are charged each week on the day of the class.
+Payment reserves your spot — you are charged each week on the day of the class whether you attend or not.
+HSA/FSA accepted.

 Frequently Asked Questions